paulkarpenko/us-code-ui/uscode/title-18-crimes-and-criminal-procedure/chapter-084-presidential-and-presidential-staff-assassination-kidnapping-and-assault.md

 “(ii) any posted, cordoned off, or otherwise restricted area of a building or grounds where the President or other person protected by the Secret Service is or will be temporarily visiting,

-in violation of the regulations governing ingress or egress thereto:”
+in violation of the regulations governing ingress or egress thereto:”.

 Subsec. (a)(2).
 Pub.
 L. 109–177, § 602(a)(1)(C), added par.
 (2).
 Former par.
 (2) redesignated (3).